Knife Gift Guide Australia: What to Buy a Chef or Home Cook (Without Getting It Wrong)

 $200–$400 AUD: the gift they’ll remember

-$400+ AUD: a true heirloom-quality gift
+$400+ AUD: a serious gift for a serious cook

 The bundle gift: pairing a knife with something they didn’t know they needed